Javadyakuza/TIP3-Docs/Docs/QuickStart/DeployAccount.md

 In this section we will learn how to deploy an Account smart contract.

-## step 1: Write a Deployment Script
+## Step 1: Write a Deployment Script

 Let's write a simple script in typescript that will use locklift to deploy our Account.&#x20;